 By Musa Ubandawaki (Sokoto State Correspondent)

-The Medical Director, also a Consultant Psychiatrist, enjoined people to access the facility and cautioned them against seeking alternative therapy and patronising unprofessional healers adding that accessing mental health at early stage help to solve the perceived challenges.
+The Medical Director, who is also a Consultant Psychiatrist, called on people to access the facility and cautioned them against seeking alternative therapy and patronising unprofessional healers.

 He said accessing mental health at an early stage helps to solve the health challenges and adding that FNPH Kware is one of the eight psychiatric hospitals established and funded by the federal government.
 NNL.